 So, let’s go through those considerations for both online and offline businesses.

+What is the purpose of the company?
 Ask yourself: Am I actively doing business?
 Am I holding trademarks?
 Am I holding intellectual property?
-(Which can be dicey for US citizens).
 Am I holding real estate?
-Am I buying and selling real estate? etc. The answer to each of these questions has its own tax strategy.
-So, depending on your citizenship (namely Americans) and also your residency, these offshore companies may or may not help you to the extent that you think.
+Am I buying and selling real estate? etc. The answer to each of these questions will impact your holistic tax strategy.

-2. What do you need?
+What do you need?

 More specifically, what kind of bank account do you need?
 Are you doing lots of transfers?
 Do you need low-cost banking?
 Do you need fast banking?
 Do you need to be able to send money anywhere within 24 hours?
 What do you need?
 Your decision will vary based on your answers to this question as well.

 Do you need to collect money from people other than through bank transfers?
 What payment methods will you use to collect money from clients, colleagues, or others?